LatinumFinance/LatinumFinance.github.io/traditional_wallet_setup.md

 >Step 2:
 >

-Click the `"traditional-wallet-setup"` tab in Discord and send the requested information.
+Click the `"traditional-wallet-setup"` tab in Discord and submit a ticket with the requested information.
 (Registered Latinum Finance Wallet Address, E-Mail Address)

 `Email is used to confirm withdraw ONLY!`
 >Step 3:
 >